plindbe2/raspiBilliards/README.md

 # raspiBilliards
 raspiBilliards
-This is an old project of mine that I've abandoned.
-You can sort of play billiards with yourself (without keeping score or having any rules).
-The code is pretty awful and it's full of comments that I didn't bother removing.
+This is an old project of mine.
+You can play billiards with yourself without keeping score or having any rules.

 There is collision detection with some hacks where I rewind the action to the point of impact in an attempt to avoid balls falling into each other or rotating around each other.